spenz91/Image-Downloader-Extension/README.md

 Click the Download button next to an image to save it to your device.
 Manage Image List

-Clear List: Click the Clear List button to remove all captured images.
-Refresh: Click the Refresh button to reload the list of captured images.

-## Usage
-Open the Extension Popup

-Click on the Image Downloader Extension icon in the Chrome toolbar to open the popup.

-Capture Images

-Browse any website with images.
-The extension will automatically capture image URLs from network requests.
-Captured images will appear in the Captured Images list within the popup.
-Preview Images

-Hover over an image link in the list to see a live preview on the left side of the popup.
-Download Images

-Click the Download button next to an image to save it to your device.
-Manage Image List

 - Clear List: Click the Clear List button to remove all captured images.
 - Refresh: Click the Refresh button to reload the list of captured images.